This gift guide is all about crafts for mailing – the perfect present for overseas and far-away family!

 We also made bookmarks from craft foam and stickers.
 The craft foam bookmark was from a Pom Tree Kids set that we received when promoting their products.

 I gave F some “3D” stickers (which he finds easier to remove from the backing) and let him decorate!
 Then I just added some embroidery thread as a tassel.
 Easy!

 We made these paper baubles last year when my son was 1½ yrs old.
 We used tissue paper, contact paper and construction paper.

 Here are some magnets that we made last month from cheap round badge magnets covered in my son’s artwork!
 You could also cover them in photos.

 A few weeks ago we made some photo puzzles by gluing strips of a photo onto craft sticks.
 These made perfect gifts to mail to F’s cousins back in the UK.

 SUCH a cute idea.
-I first saw the idea here and we made a version of this earlier this year.
 I drew around F’s hand onto card and cut out two hand templates.
 I joined them together with a long strip of crepe paper and then added “I Love You” and “This Much” letter stickers.

 There are so many ways of making coasters and they make the perfect flat gift!
 Here are some we made earlier this year from melty beads.